CTECH-IT/welcome-to-github-Lamp05/README.md

 Please enter your name:Griffin Lamphere

-Please enter your favorite color:Turqouise
+Please enter your favorite color:Lavender

 Save and push this file back up to GitHub.
 Make sure to add a commit comment: "Added name and color"!